ByteQuix / Examples / Construction

 Always.
 The tool produces a draft.
 The estimator reviews, adjusts, signs off.
 The tool is a starting point, not a black box.

 Your monthly is flat.
-Small refinements to a running tool are included.
-Adding the next project type or a brand-new capability is a new tool, and we tell you about it openly before we build it.
-Most clients stay at their starting tier, and that is fine with us.
+Small refinements to the running bid builder, a reworded exclusion, a new allowance line, a format tweak to the owner PDF, stay included.
+Adding a whole new project type, or a brand-new capability like direct takeoff import or automatic scope-gap checks, is a new tool, and we tell you about it openly before we build it.
+Plenty of GCs run a full year on Starter with just the bid builder for their core project type, and that is fine with us.

 07